splunk/public-o11y-docs/README.md

 > state as part of our migration to a new authoring and publishing platform.
 We would
 > like to take this opportunity to thank all contributors, collaborators, and organization
 > members for their valuable contributions to this project.
 Your efforts have played
 > a critical role in its development and success.
+We encourage you to explore our new documentation  available at https://help.splunk.com/en/splunk-observability-cloud.

 ## Key Dates and Timeline